clarkt3/learn-python/README.md

     1. What sort of data can a program hold (thin of values)

 **Understand the Actions**
-    1. At the end of the day, all programming does tell our machines, "Hey, store this data then retreive this data and proforming some actions on it."
+    1. At the end of the day, all programming does tell our machines, "Hey, store this data then retreive this data and performing some actions on it."

 **Understand the Best Practives**

 ###  Fundamental Data Types
-    1. int = intergers
+    1. int = intergeres
     2. float
     3. bool
     4. str